2026: what to expect in an increasingly unpredictable world

 Dr Syaza Shukri, Head of the Department of Political Science, International Islamic University Malaysia

 Economists like to make sure we understand the difference between a prediction and a forecast.
 And no wonder, given that the past 12 months have been completely unpredictable.
 Geopolitics and macroeconomics has taken centre stage, and many of us have spent so much time scrambling from one day to the next addressing tactical issues that we’ve risked losing sight of the strategic.
 To help us focus on the macro factors that are genuinely important to our businesses, we’re bringing together our Global CFO Network Honorary Advisors for the Asia Pacific region in what promises to be a not-to-be-missed panel that will set up your thinking for the new year.
 Our Advisors are not just specialists in their own areas of economics, finance and politics, but spend time thinking broadly about issues that impact global companies and foreign investors.
-They are: DBS Bank Chief Economist Taimur Baig; The Coffee Bean & Tea Leaf’s Global Chief Financial Officer Mary Ann Say, and International Islamic University Malaysia Head of Political Science Dr Syaza Shukri.
+They are: DBS Bank Chief Economist Taimur Baig; Jollibee Group SVP Corporate Development Mary Ann Say, International Islamic University Malaysia Head of Political Science Dr Syaza Shukri, and The Walt Disney Company Southeast Asia Chief Financial Officer Savita Iyer.

 Understanding the forces reshaping global business